Ricky Hill: Early life

-Playing career
+Club career

-1975 to 1989 (Luton Town FC - UK)
+Luton Town

-Ricky Hill joined Luton Town FC in 1975, and made 506 League & Cup appearances, scoring 54 goals in the process from 1976 to 1989.
-At 17, one month after signing professional terms, Hill came on as a substitute in a Second Division game (now known as the Championship in the UK) where he scored a goal and made a goal assist in twenty-two minutes in a 3-1 victory over Bristol Rovers FC.
+Ricky Hill joined Luton Town in 1975, and made 506 league and cup appearances, scoring 54 goals in the process.
+At 17, one month after signing professional terms, Hill came on as a substitute in a Second Division game where he scored a goal and made a goal assist in twenty-two minutes in a 3–1 victory over Bristol Rovers.

-Hill spent 14 years at Luton and played a pivotal role in the club’s promotion to the First Division (now known as the Premier League in the UK) in 1981-1982 as Second Division champions, where he won back-to-back ‘Player of the Year’ awards (1980-1982).
-Hill was a part of the 1988 Littlewoods Cup final-winning team that won their first – and only to date – major trophy as they beat Arsenal 3-2 at Wembley Stadium in front of 98k fans.
-They returned to the final again in 1989, only this time to experience defeat to Brian Clough’s Nottingham Forest by 3-1.
+Hill spent 14 years at Luton and played a pivotal role in the club's promotion to the First Division in 1981–82 as Second Division champions, where he won back-to-back 'Player of the Year' awards (1980–1982).
+Hill was a part of the 1988 League Cup final-winning team that won their first – and only to date – major trophy as they beat Arsenal 3–2 at Wembley Stadium in front of 98,000 fans.
+They returned to the final again in 1989, only this time to experience defeat to Brian Clough's Nottingham Forest, 3–1.